LiyaoTang/My-Notes/General-Tips.md

     1. erasure object: hide the detail of operations \& provide a uniform runtime interface
     2. coverability: any callable object

+23. `static`

+    1. can be viewed as: a global variable associated/binded to a class

+    2. $\Rightarrow$ need to not only declare in the class, but also declare again outside the class

+       $\Rightarrow$ to register in the corresponding scope (outside a class instance)

+       $\Rightarrow$ need to register only once, hence in `.cpp`

+       (potentially multiple declarations if declared in `.hpp`)

+    3. potential error

+       1. multiple delarations, due to being declared in `hpp` \& included by multiple files

+       2. undefined symbol, due to not declared outside the class and thus not recognized globally

+          (especially when compiled into `.so`)

 ### Format Convention